 I wish that I could say that I had taken the high road: That I had politely disagreed and hung up the phone, but that would be a lie.

-I laid into her.
-I let her know exactly what I thought about children.
+I laid into her and let her know exactly what I thought about children.
 Hers in particular.

 I’ve had some time to think about that conversation.
 Despite what was said to me, I’m sad that I used my words to tear somebody down just because I didn’t agree with what they said.